sanghaisubham/Election-Board/README.md

 Enter the name of citizen who wants to add rating
 C
-Enter the name of candidate he wants to add rating for A
+Enter the name of candidate he wants to add rating for B
 Enter the idea number he wants to add rating for
 1
 Enter the rating he wants to give
-7
+9
-Citizen C is added as a follower of A
+Citizen C is added as a follower of B
-Idea IDEA-A1
+Idea IDEA-B1
 ----------
-C	7
+C	9

 Low rating count: 0
 High rating count: 1
-Total rating: 7
+Total rating: 9
+Average rating: 9.0

 ENTER 1 FOR ADDING RATING
 ENTER 2 FOR REMOVING RATING